-OGL Computer Services Group Limited (“OGL”, “we”, “us”, or “our”) recognises that many visitors and users of our website are concerned about the information that they provide to us, and how we treat that information.
+OGL Software Limited (“OGL”, “we”, “us”, or “our”) recognises that many visitors and users of our website are concerned about the information that they provide to us, and how we treat that information.
 OGL is committed to ensuring that your privacy is protected.
 As an essential part of our business, we collect and manage website user and visitor data.
 In doing so, we observe the UK data protection legislation and are committed to protecting and respecting our website users’ and visitors’ privacy rights.
 Specifically, we act as a Data Controller in respect of the information gathered and processed by us.
 This Privacy Statement sets out how we collect, use and protect any information that you provide when using this website and the basis on which it will be processed.

 In order that you are reliably informed about how we operate, we have developed this Privacy Statement which describes the ways in which we collect, manage, process, store and share information about you as a result of you being our customer or visiting this website.
 The Privacy Statement also provides you with information on how you can have control over the use of your data.

 Information we may collect from you

 We may collect and process information that you give to us.
 Information is collected on an individual basis.
 We will collect certain information from you when you:

 - request information on our products or services

 - send us a job application

 - contact information such as your address, telephone number, mobile number, email address

 - demographic information such as your postcode, preferences and interests

 Each time you visit our website, we may automatically collect the following information: